Causal Transfer in Medical Image Analysis: Causal Transfer Learning Applied in Medical Image Analysis

 \subsubsection{Methodology}

 {The proposed model, as shown in Figure \ref{fig:prostatearchitecture}, uses a simple convolutional backbone (ResNet18 \cite{targ2016resnet}) and a new causal mechanism.
 The ResNet18 backbone processes the input images and produces feature maps.
-The associated Causality Extractor in the model processes the feature maps and optimises pairwise conditional probabilities to obtain a map of causality.
+The associated Causality Extractor in the model processes the feature maps and optimises pairwise conditional probabilities to produce a causality map.
 The causality map indicates asymmetric relationships among the feature maps.
 This collaborative method enables the model to distinguish causal features from effects.
 The causal factors of the map modify and augment the original feature maps within each feature vector space to prioritise causally important information.
-The modified feature map is concatenated with the original feature map, and the model makes its decision based on the two sources of causal information that aid classification.
+The modified feature map is concatenated with the original feature map, and the model makes its decision based on the combined causal information that aids classification.
 The entire model uses a one-shot meta-learning classification design for training.
 This method enables the model to learn from only a few examples and offers generalisability across imaging domains for prostate cancer classification. \cite{carloni2023causality}